 Prior to joining Andrew Burges Architects in 2013, Chris worked at FJMT on ANZ Tower and at Webber Architects on residential projects.

 After an initial period working for ABA in 2002 and 2003, Min rejoined ABA in 2015.
 Min is an experienced project architect with very strong design capabilities and the capacity to rigourously and thoughtfully develop concept ideas from a project’s beginning to its construction delivery.
-Min is experienced in client liason, council liason, consultant co-ordination, interior architecture, the development of detailed construction packages, and on site administration through construction.
+Min is experienced in the development of detailed construction packages, and on site administration through construction.

 Prior to rejoining ABA, Min has gained valuable experience as a project architect on high end residential projects at MCK Architects, Welsh + Major, and Tobias Partners, including several projects shortlisted for architecture awards.
 In parallel to Min’s work in practice she has gained extensive experience teaching in undergraduate architecture studios at the University of Sydney and at UNSW.
 In private practice her entry into the Waseda Architecture Design Competition for a ‘Super Mini House’ in Tokyo was shortlisted in 2010.